-New Supplier request forms are available on the staff intranet.
+New Supplier request forms and New Supplier data forms are available on the staff intranet.

-5.21 Terms and Conditions / Supplier Payments
+5.22 Terms and Conditions/ Supplier Payments

-5.21i Terms and Conditions
+5.22i Terms and Conditions

 Where possible, all purchases for Goods, Works and Services must be agreed on the College's standard terms and conditions.
 There will be occasions when the Supplier requests the purchase/Contract to be agreed against their terms and conditions because of the type of purchase.
 Where this occurs, the department must submit the Supplier terms and conditions to the Finance Team for review and approval before an order is placed with the Supplier.